stroobandt/lua-filters/math2svg/README.md

 ### Key value `math2svg_font`
 This string key value allows to specify a [MathJax font](https://docs.mathjax.org/en/latest/output/fonts.html) different from the default `'TeX'` font.
 The string should correspond to the local directory name of the font in the `mathjax-node-cli` installation directory.
-For example, the key value string for the font in `/usr/local/lib/node_modules/mathjax-node-cli/node_modules/mathjax/fonts/HTML-CSS/Gyre-Pagella/` would be
+For example, the key value string for the font in `/usr/local/lib/node_modules/mathjax-node-cli/node_modules/mathjax/fonts/HTML-CSS/Gyre-Pagella/` would simply be
 `Gyre-Pagella`.